sharetribe/flex-docs/src/docs/operator-guides/hiring-developer-to-build-your-flex-marketplace/index.md

 1. Access the Saunatime demo via your
    [Flex Console](https://flex-console.sharetribe.com/).
 Saunatime is one of the Flex Templates.
-The demo allows you to try out all the features of theFlex Template: searching, signing up as a new user, adding listings, making bookings and payments, sending messages, leaving reviews, and so on.
+The demo allows you to try out all the features of the Flex Template: searching, signing up as a new user, adding listings, making bookings and payments, sending messages, leaving reviews, and so on.
 2. Study